Daemonophobic/phalerum-api/README.md

 5. Seed the database by running `npm run prepare-database`.
 6. Build the source code by running `npm run build`
 6. Run the server by running `npm start`.
+7. By first time setup you can call the `initializeAdmin` function in the admin controller.
+The request accepts: ```JSON {"firstName":"<firstname>", "lastName": "<lastname>", "username": "<admin username>", "email": "<working email>" }```
+8. Open the email that was send to the working email in the last stap to set up your account.
+9. Enjoy the product

 ### Development
 Run `npm run dev` to run the API in JIT development mode.